madzera/happytree/.github/CONTRIBUTING.md

 **Milestone** is 2.0.0), the official API version being developed at the moment.
-Also, for each **Milestone**, there always will exist its respective **Branch**, in this case named **2.0.0**, and **every development must be done under this branch, know as version branch.** So, there always will have a connection among **Issue**, **Milestone** and **Branch** and this link is identified by the current version of the API being developed at the moment.
+Also, for each **Milestone**, there always will exist its respective **Branch**, in this case named **2.0.0**, and **every development must be done under this branch, known as version branch.** So, there always will have a connection among **Issue**, **Milestone** and **Branch** and this link is identified by the current version of the API being developed at the moment.